 1 clinic is listed in Parrearra, QLD on OTWaitlist.

-Which Parrearra clinics are taking new patients?
+Which Parrearra clinics are taking new clients?

 How fresh is this Parrearra availability data?